andrew-garrett/oakd-research/README.md

   - "pretrained": (bool) indicate whether or not model is pretrained
 - Training/Inference
   - Training-only:
-    - "criterion": (str) the desired loss function, either a valid one from torch or one of the custom classes in corneai.criteria
+    - "criterion": (str) the desired loss function, either a valid one from torch or one of the custom classes in iris.criteria
     - "epochs": (int) the desired maximum number of epochs to train
     - "lr": (float) the desired initial learning rate
     - "momentum": (float) the desired momentum for SGD (beta_1 for Adam-like optimizers)